01.

 -

-Drafting a cohesive complaint that supports claims and will withstand (and dissuade) motion practice;
+Drafting a cohesive complaint that supports the claims and will withstand (and dissuade) motion practice;

 -

-Crafting a focused and targeted discovery plan (and draft discovery and subpoenas) to gather supportive evidence and learn any adverse evidence the other side my possess;
+Crafting a focused and targeted discovery plan to gather supportive evidence and obtain any adverse evidence;

 -

-Obtaining a reasonably tight case schedule and limiting discovery disputes to essential evidence;
+Obtaining a reasonably tight case schedule and limiting discovery disputes to essential evidence necessary to prove the claims;

 -